Saundersfoot: Railway

 Saundersfoot railway station is a mile from the village centre off the B4316 road.
 Trains call every two hours, westwards to Pembroke Dock and eastwards to Whitland, Carmarthen and Swansea.

 Saundersfoot swim

 Saundersfoot holds its New Year's Day swim every year which is sponsored by local businesses.
 More than 1,500 people took part in 2016.
-Due to COVID-19, the 2021 event was cancelled.
+Due to COVID-19, the 2021 event was cancelled but was allowed to go ahead again in 2023.